 The class will be video based.
 I will be making video lessons/lectures of all the topics.
-They will largely mimic lectures that would ordinarily be delivered in class.
+They will largely mimic lectures that would ordinarily be delivered in a face-to-face class.

 You should watch the lessons, making notes as you would if the class were in person.
-I will try to keep the pace of the course similar to what an ordinary, in-person class would be: meeting twice a week, 1 hour and 20 minutes for the Trigonometry sections and 2 hours and 20 minutes for the Calculus sections.
+I will try to keep the pace of the course similar to what an ordinary, in-person class would be: as if we were meeting twice a week, 1 hour and 20 minutes for the Trigonometry sections and 2 hours and 20 minutes for the Calculus sections.
 My recommendation is that you regard it similarly, as this will help you keep on track, not fall behind, and be prepared for the exams when they start to roll around.

 For nearly every section of the text there will be an assignment of problems to work from that section of material.
 Any item assigned as homework should be considered something you should be able to do on an exam.
+The homework is assigned SOLELY as practice for the exams.
+You will NOT turn in the homework for a grade.
+You should keep it, correct it, and regard it as practice for the exams.

-I plan to set up zoom meetings where you can ask questions about homework.
+I will set up zoom meetings where you can ask questions about homework.
 To that end, you'll need to sign up for a Zoom account rather like everyone else in the universe has these days.
 The free version of Zoom will be sufficient.
 That's what I have.
 I will post on my web page the access code you need to join the meetings.